arka-23/Programmable-Frequency-Divider-with-Binary-and-BCD-inputs/README.md

 # Design for a Programmable Frequency Divider (50 % duty cycle) with Binary and BCD inputs (with FPGA implementation)
-This repository contains the design and simulation of a programmable frequency divider (50 % duty cycle)  using
+This repository contains the design and simulation of a Programmable Frequency Divider circuit with 50 % duty cycle.
+[Separate circuits for Binary and BCD inputs]
-- Asynchronous decade down counter and
-- Asynchronous binary down counter

-by cascading modified MC 4316 and MC 4318 (4 bit) IC circuits designed as hierarchical blocks in Multisim, which is fully functional with proper outputs.
-The above design which gives a 50% duty cycle when used as frequency divider circuit, has been coded using Verilog HDL, and the counter circuit simulated on a Nexus 4 - Arctix 7 FPGA board to verify results.

 # Table of Contents
  - [Abstract](#abstract)